 At its outset the Internet was also a simple problem of technology.
-Today it is no longer just a question of technology, but also a more fundamental question of entering a process of social change, as we embrace a world of information, where the economic forces appear to be related to the capability of acquiring and exploiting information.
+Today it is no longer just a question of technology, but also a more fundamental set of social, economic and political challenges as we embrace a world that is driven by information capability.